wintvelt/sst-test/README.md

 The `test` directory contains tests.
 For CI/CD it has the following structure:
 - `pre-deploy`: these tests will run before deployment.
 They should not access any deployed infra.
 So e.g. business logic only.
 If any test fails, the updates will not be deployed.
 - `post-deploy`: these are tests that access the deployed infrastructure, for reading.
 These will run only after the new stack has been deployed, either to dev or prod stage.
 - `post-deploy-with-updates`: tests that perform updates on the deployed stack.
 These will only run when deployment is to dev.
-Any tests in this folder should have logic to skip the test if the stage=prod
+As additional safety measure, any tests in this folder should have logic to skip the test if the stage=prod

 In CI/CD, Post-deployment tests run after deployment and after publishing, so if any of them fail
 - the dependencies will still be published